commercetools/commercetools-postman-collection/GettingStarted.md

 Instructions for installing the Postman app or using the web version can be found at [Installing and Updating](https://learning.postman.com/docs/getting-started/installation-and-updates/) in the Postman Learning Center.

-## Set up an environment via commercetools API client
+## Set up an environment via commercetools API Client

 An environment is a set of variables that you can use in your Postman queries.
 It can be generated and downloaded from the Merchant Center using the API Client to match your project:

-1. Create an API client following the instructions provided in [Create an API Client](https://docs.commercetools.com/merchant-center/api-clients#create-an-api-client) in the Merchant Center documentation.
+1. Create an API Client following the instructions provided in [Create an API Client](https://docs.commercetools.com/merchant-center/api-clients#create-an-api-client) in the Merchant Center documentation.
 1. After clicking **Create API Client**, scroll down to the bottom.
 1. Choose **Postman** from the dropdown menu.
 1. Click the **Download** icon.